Audacium/audacium/modules/mod-nyq-bench/Readme.txt

     may not produce desired results.

-For Mac and Linux user, you must change the AUDACITY_DIR variable at the top of your Makefile to point to the base of the Audacity source directory.
+For Mac and Linux user, you must change the AUDACITY_DIR variable at the top of your Makefile to point to the base of the Audacium source directory.